dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

  * from the list page to a delete, view or edit page
  * from a view page to an edit page

-The RequestVar object is declared in a scope such that each 'Ops' class method has access to it.
+The RequestVar object is declared in a scope such that each related 'Ops' class method has access to it.
-In our template we put it in class scope, but it could also have been declared at file scope; in some more complex use-cases file scope would be necessary to facilitate communication between multiple 'Ops' classes.
+In our template we put it in class scope, but it could also have been declared at file scope; in some, more complex, use cases file scope would be necessary to facilitate communication between multiple 'Ops' classes.
-I'll be giving examples of such use-cases in a future blog post.
+I'll be giving examples of such use cases in a future blog post.

-For a more detailed discussion of RequestVars, see another of my other blog post:
+For a more detailed discussion of RequestVars, see my other blog post:
 [Understanding Lift's RequestVars](http://tech.damianhelme.com/understanding-lifts-requestvars)

 ## Create